Our drop in times are:

-Anyone with a referral is invited to come to The Vineyard Centre on Tuesdays or Thursdays 11am – 1pm to collect your food parcel.
-Our friendly team will chat to you about what you need and like, and will pack a parcel for you.
+Anyone with a referral is invited to come to a Storehouse Dropin to collect your food parcel.
+Our friendly team will chat with you and help you select items you will use.

 If you are unable to buy sufficient food for yourself or your family, for whatever reason, one of our partner agencies can assess your situation and provide a referral.
 Please contact one of our partners:

 • Citizens Advice and Rights Fife (CARF) St Andrews Council offices Mon 10-12, Wed 10.30-12.30, Fri 1.30-4 or phone 0345 1400 095